Modern VoIP Telephone solutions for everyone

 We illustrate the changes being made to UK telephone services and explain some of the reasons behind them.
 We attempt to clarify some of the terms and the technology that applies.

 Fractal Telecom Services is a leading UK provider of VoIP telephone services for business and residential customers alike.
-We are dedicated to providing high-quality hosted VoIP services that cater to both business and residential users.
-Our VoIP (Voice over Internet Protocol) technology offers a modern and efficient way to stay connected, providing high-quality voice communication over the internet.
+We provide high-quality hosted VoIP services that cater to both business and residential users.

 Modern demands call for the ability to divert calls easily, be able to work effectively from home and yet still be connected 'as if we were in the office'.
 Legacy systems simple cannot keep up with the demands of modern communications, which requires more advanced features and much greater level of flexibility.